f5devcentral/f5-sdk-python/tests/README.md

 ### Environment

-It is somewhat implied that running the functional tests requires a runtime (BIG-IP, cloud resources, etc.) to perform testing against.
-The current methodology is to deploy and subsequently teardown the runtime every time functional tests are run, with the understanding that functional tests will be run less frequently than unit tests.
+It is somewhat implied that running the functional tests requires a runtime (BIG-IP, container, etc.) to deploy the iLX extension, consumers, etc.  The current methodology is to deploy and subsequently teardown the runtime every time functional tests are run, with the understanding that functional tests will be run less frequently than unit tests.

+To do automated environment creation this project makes use of `automation-sdk/deployment-tool`, please see that repository for more information.

+#### Manual Environment Setup

+Creating an environment manually using the same methodology as automated tests is entirely acceptable, in fact it is anticipated for development.
+For more information, including usage, please see the `automation-sdk/deployment-tool` repository.